 Good manufacturing jobs can change people’s lives.

-Alfonso works at a mid-sized textile manufacturing firm, Opportunity Threads, in Morganton, North Carolina.
-Alfonso, who is 26, joined Opportunity Threads in 2011 as a fabric cutter.
+Gerardo works at a mid-sized textile manufacturing firm, Opportunity Threads, in Morganton, North Carolina.
+Gerardo, who is 26, joined Opportunity Threads in 2011 as a fabric cutter.
 He immigrated to the US when he was 16, leaving the economic challenges of war-weary Guatemala.
 Before joining Opportunity Threads, he had inconsistent employment that only allowed him to work a few days a week.
 At Opportunity Threads, he became a leader in the business; he has had a significant increase in wages; and he and his family just bought their first home.
-Alfonso and his family have moved out of poverty, into economic stability.
+Gerardo and his family have moved out of poverty, into economic stability.
 And now they are able to give back to their community.
 They give money and time to their children’s schools, to their church.
 They play in local recreational soccer leagues.
 They live rich, meaningful, productive lives.

 Textile manufacturing jobs left Western North Carolina in droves over the past 20 years.
 Growing up in Morganton, Molly Hemstreet watched the economic unraveling of her community and wanted to explore a business model where industrial work was not so easily extracted.
 She started Opportunity Threads, a cut-and-sew textile firm, in 2008.
 Opportunity Threads is now one of the strongest worker-owned, immigrant-led manufacturing firms in the United States.
 The firm started with only two employees and has expanded to 23 full-time workers, growing to $1.2 million in sales and leveraging $8 million in client sales.

 Worker-owned manufacturing firms create good jobs